 You will also be required to lodge a 150 word candidate profile and a 'head shoulders' photograph which will be published on a candidates' website.

-The 2018 candidate resources will become available in July 2018 and this will outline the requirements and nomination process.
+The 2018 candidate resources outline the requirements and nomination process and is available here.

 Voting in the Council election is done by post.